-Abstract: Within the context of the ISO/IEEE 11073 family of standards for device communication, a normative definition of the communication between continuous glucose monitor (CGM) devices and managers (e.g., cell phones, personal computers, personal health appliances, and set top boxes), in a manner that enables plug-and-play interoperability, is established in this standard.
+Abstract: Within the context of the ISO/IEEE 11073 family of standards for device communication, a normative definition of the communication between continuous glucose monitor (CGM) devices and managers (e.g., cell phones, personal computers, personal health appliances, set top boxes), in a manner that enables plug-and-play interoperability, is established in this standard.
 It leverages appropriate portions of existing standards including ISO/IEEE 11073 terminology and information models.
-It specifies the use of specific term codes, formats, and behaviors in telehealth environments restricting optionality in base frameworks in favor of interoperability.
+It specifies the use of specific term codes, formats, and behaviors in telehealth environments, restricting optionality in base frameworks in favor of interoperability.
 This standard defines a common core of communication functionality of CGM devices.
 In this context, CGM refers to the measurement of the level of glucose in the body on a regular (typically 5 minute) basis through a sensor continuously attached to the person.

-<text> Keywords: continuous glucose monitor, IEEE 11073-10425TM, medical device communication, personal health devices
+, sis norse no. Note that the second se Keywords: continuous glucose monitor, IEEE 11073-10425TM, medical device communication, personal health devices